topst-development/Documentation/TOPST-VCP/Hardware/Periperals/Tact Switch.md

 ## Tact Switch (SW1)
-SW1 is a tact switch to reset the power block and system block in TCC7045.
+SW1 is a tact switch to reset the power block and system block in Main Processor Unit, TCC7045.
 The function of this button is as follows:
 - Pressing the tack switch (SW1) in the power on state forces the power block to reset and the system of the TCC7045 to restart.
 - Be careful when pressing the tack switch as the power may suddenly turn off and data may be corrupted.

 ## Tact Switch (SW4, SW6)
-SW4, SW6 is a tact switch to input a low signal in TCC7045.
+SW4, SW6 is a tact switch to input a low signal in Main Processor Unit, TCC7045.
 The function of this button is as follows:
 - Pressing the tack switch (SW4, SW6) inputs a low signal to ADC or GPIO port of the TCC7045.
 - This allows that multiple operations may be executed.